 Long after she said goodnight to her family and closed her bedroom door, she wrote a note.
 A long, heartbreaking note.
 And then she climbed out the window and disappeared into the black night.

 The next morning, a body was found...on the railroad tracks.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, EnglishRose91Write a Review